jamielliottg/Berry-Bash/README.md

 1. ```./skill.json```

    Change the skill name, example phrase, icons, testing instructions etc ...

-   Remember than many information are locale-specific and must be changed for each locale (en-GB and en-US)

    See the Skill [Manifest Documentation](https://developer.amazon.com/docs/smapi/skill-manifest.html) for more information.